 Policy research.
 Social research aimed at clarifying issues and problems that can then be addressed by changes in social policy.

 Political economy.
-Marvin Harris’s term that refers to the structural components of sociocultural systems that are organized around production, exchange, and consumption within and between large-scale political units (bands, villages, states, and empires).
+Marvin Harris’ term that refers to the structural components of sociocultural systems that are organized around production, exchange, and consumption within and between large-scale political units (bands, villages, states, and empires).

 Political party.
-An organization of people with similar interests and attitudes established with the aim of achieving legitimate control of government and using that power to pursue specific programs.
+An organization of people with similar interests and attitudes established with the aim of achieving legitimate control of government and using that power to pursue a specific program.

 Politics.
 Attempts to influence governmental activities.

 Pollution.
-The contamination of soil, water, or air by noxious substances.
-Pollution is one of the principal constraints of the environment.
-See also Depletion, Environment, and Intensification.
+One of the principal constraints of the environment.
+Refers to the contamination of soil, water, or air by noxious substances.
+(See also Depletion, Environment, and Intensification.)

 Polyandry.
 A form of marriage in which a woman may have more than one husband.